Kyler Gordon

-Kyler Gordon (born December 17, 1999) is an American football cornerback for the Chicago Bears of the National Football League (NFL).
-He played college football at Washington and was drafted by the Bears in the second round of the 2022 NFL Draft.
+Kyler Gordon (born December 17, 1999) is an American professional football cornerback for the Chicago Bears of the National Football League (NFL).
+He played college football for the Washington Huskies and was selected by the Bears in the second round of the 2022 NFL draft.

 Early life

 Gordon became a ballet dancer at a young age, and has used it to his advantage.
-Gordon's rare balance and jumping, as showcased at the NFL Combine, helped him become an early 2nd round draft pick many years later.
+Gordon's rare balance and jumping, as showcased at the NFL Combine, helped him become an early second round draft pick many years later.
 Ballet is more of a hobby for him now as he moves to professional football, but he still credits ballet for a lot of his football success.

-High school career

 Gordon attended Archbishop Murphy High School in Everett, Washington.
 He played cornerback and wide receiver in high school.
 He committed to the University of Washington to play college football.

 College career

 Gordon played in four games his first year at Washington in 2018 and was redshirted.
 In 2019, he started four of 13 games, recording 32 tackles.
 In 2020, he started one of four games and had 18 tackles.
 Gordon became a full-time starter in 2021.
-On January 5, 2022, Gordon declared for the 2022 NFL Draft.
+On January 5, 2022, Gordon declared for the 2022 NFL draft.

 Professional career

-Gordon was drafted by the Chicago Bears with the 39th overall pick in the second round of the 2022 NFL Draft.
-On October 24, in a Week 7 game against the New England Patriots, Gordon recorded his first career interception off of Patriots quarterback Bailey Zappe.
+Pre-draft

+NFL draft analysts Mel Kiper Jr. of ESPN and Dane Brugler of the Athletic had Gordon ranked as the fourth best cornerback prospect available in the draft.
+NFL.com media analyst Daniel Jeremiah listed Gordon as the fifth best cornerback amongst his position in the draft.
+Thor Nystrom of NBC Sports ranked him sixth amongst all cornerbacks in the draft.
+Kevin Hanson of Sports Illustrated ranked Gordon as the seventh best cornerback prospect in the draft.
+Michael Renner of Pro Football Focus listed him as the eighth best cornerback prospect (58th overall) on his big board.
+Pro Football Focus ranked him ninth among all cornerbacks available in the draft.
+NFL draft analysts and scouts projected him to be a first or second round pick.